Texas A&M University at Qatar

 Former Minister of Energy and Industry, State of Qatar

-Associate Provost for Academic Affairs and Student Success, Texas A&M University
+Interim Provost, Vice President for Academic Affairs and Chief Academic Officer, Texas A&M University

 John E. Hurtado, PhD